 If you ask me, web writing is the best thing to happen to non-writer writer types since spell check.
 It's also the worst thing to happen to meaningful content on the Internet... well, since the Internet.

-Your content must be short, concise and to-the-point.
-It must follow trends in web writing, and more importantly, trends in the way people read on the Internet.
+Good web content must be short, concise and to-the-point, should follow trends in web writing, and more importantly, trends in the way people read on the Internet.

 Following the guidelines below will help get you on the right track to packaging great content to fit what web readers expect from your site.

-Before you get started on the piece you’re writing, answer these four questions:
+Before you get started on any piece you’re writing, answer these four questions:

 1) WHY am I writing this?